Information Regarding the Secure Flight Program

 Passengers who fail to register for the Secure Flight Program may have their reservation canceled.

 *For reservations made within 72 hours of flight departure, registration must be performed at the time of booking.

 Information Which Will Be Requested of Passengers at Booking

 - ・Full Name (the first and last name registered on the passenger's passport)

 - ・Date of Birth (according to the Western calendar)

-- ・Redress Number (only applicable to passengers who have such a number)
+- ・Redress Number (applicable only to those who have such a number)*1

 How to Register for the Secure Flight Program